How to Start Selling Video Content, Streaming Videos, and Charge Viewers in 2023

 The ability to work out from home with the support of your favorite trainer is a win for busy people and fitness coaches alike.

 Many fitness coaches are creating and monetizing virtual fitness classes.
 Many fitness instructors are allowing students to work out with them live than making the video of the session available for on-demand playback after the class has ended.

-This is particularly popular with no to low equipment classes, such as yoga, pilates, step aerobics, boot camps, Insanity, and the like.
+That’s particularly popular with no-to-low equipment classes, such as yoga, pilates, step aerobics, boot camps, Insanity, etc.

 Online sports broadcasting is also currently a profitable trend.
-Sports fans are turning to online streaming platforms for easy access to their favorite sports teams.
+As a result, sports fans are turning to online streaming platforms for easy access to their favorite sports teams.

-Online steaming comes with many benefits as opposed to the traditional television alternative.
-For starters, online streaming makes it possible to catch games and matches on the go.
+Online streaming comes with many benefits as opposed to the traditional television alternative.
+For starters, online streaming allows catching games and matches on the go.